 A. Yes.
 Provided that the PC, cameras and EntroStar panels are all configured to be in the same IP subnet – e.g. 192.168.x.x).

 Q. If I change the time zone of my EntroWatch PC whilst the system is running, will it report events based on its new time zone without further changes?

 A. No owing to the caching of certain control panel settings in Windows, the PC itself should be re-booted and EntroWatch re-started.
 Events will now report in the new UTC offset of the PC.

 Q. Can you move an EntroStar unit from an EntroWatch v1.3 system A to EntroWatch v1.3 system B and then back to system A again?

 A. Yes.
 But when you move the EntroStar to a new system, it will initially be discovered as an un-associated panel and will need to be associated with the new system using the network tab of the advanced settings on the EntroStar or via the installation wizard.
 This process will re-write the system ID of the EntroStar panel to match the new EntroWatch system.

 A selection of videos is available on the EntroWatch YouTube channel.

-To request a download URL for EntroWatch software please complete our Software Request form in the footer below.
+To request a download URL for EntroWatch software please complete our Software Request form.